bowman2001/perplexdoc/content/doc/replace/_index.md

 tags: [Replacements, HTML]
 ---

-Some simple HTML inline tags have no counterpart in the elements of Goldmark, Hugo’s Markdown renderer.
-Perplex offers a set of replacements to use them without enabling HTML in Markdown.
+There are no corresponding elements for some HTML inline tags in Goldmark, Hugo’s Markdown renderer.
+Perplex offers a set of replacements to use them without enabling insecure raw HTML in Markdown.
 {.p-first} <!--more-->